2022 World Series: Game 1

 The game remained tied through nine innings, and entered extra innings, becoming the first World Series game to be decided in extra innings since Game 3 of 2018.
 In the top of the tenth inning, Realmuto hit a solo home run off Luis García to give the Phillies a one-run lead.
 After a Harper single and a Bryson Stott walk, García was taken out of the game and replaced with Ryne Stanek, who was able to get out of the inning.
 In the bottom of the tenth inning, David Robertson struck out Yordan Alvarez before giving up a double to Bregman.
-Tucker tipped off a fair ball that bounced in front of home plate and was thrown out at first.
+Tucker then swung and missed a curveball in the dirt and was thrown out at first.
 Robertson walked Gurriel, bringing pinch hitter Aledmys Díaz to the plate.
 Robertson threw a wild pitch to advance the runners to second and third.
 After working the count to 2–1, Díaz was hit on the elbow by Robertson and started toward first base.
 However, the home plate umpire ruled that Díaz had leaned into the pitch, resulting in ball three.
 On the next pitch, Díaz grounded out, ending the game.
 It was the first time since 2002 that a team had overcome a five-run deficit to win a World Series game, when the San Francisco Giants – also managed by Dusty Baker – blew such a lead in Game 6.